Dranion/JavaBot/README.md

 Non-case sensitive 2-Gram - http://www.ngrams.info/download_coca.asp

 These were essential for even beginning to have something workable, thanks so much to the producers creating this free lists.
+However, due to licensing, I have NOT included this lists online.
+Please download the samples from their websites and put them in the primary folder for use.